hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMApp.class/README.md

-This is the main class of SCM.
-A SCMApp contains a SCMDockingBar and a SCMView.
-It is used to work with SCMCalendars and SCMEvents.
+This is the main Class of SCM which contains a DockingBar and a View.
+It is used to work with calendars and events.